terra-money/docs/docs/develop/wallet-provider/station-mobile.md

 - Create wallets and send tokens
 - Get involved with staking by browsing through validator information and delegating Luna tokens.
-- Atomically swap currencies on the Terra network at the effective on-chain exchange rate
 - Use QRCodes for easy interactions when sending assets and recovering wallets

 ## URL Scheme